Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 Over/Under Insights

-- Old Dominion has combined with its opponents to score more than 52.5 points in six of 12 games this season.
+- Old Dominion and its opponents have combined to score more than 52.5 points in six of 12 games this season.

-- The combined points per game average of the two teams, 54.6, is 2.1 points more than Monday's over/under.
+- Monday's over/under is 2.1 points lower than the two team's combined 54.6 points per game average.

-- These two squads surrender a combined 55 points per game, 2.5 more than this contest's over/under.
+- The 55 points per game these two squads have allowed to opponents this season are 2.5 more than the 52.5 total in this contest.

 Tulsa Stats and Trends

-- The Golden Hurricane have covered the spread once this season when favored by 9.5 points or more (in three chances).
+- This season, the Golden Hurricane have just one against the spread win in three games as a favorite of 9.5 points or more.

 - Tulsa's games this year have hit the over on eight of 11 set point totals (72.7%).